chainbound/bolt/bolt-delegations-cli/README.md

 The tool supports two key sources:

 -   Local: A BLS private key provided directly from a file.
--   Keystore: A keystore file that contains an encrypted BLS private key, with the set [default password](https://github.com/chainbound/bolt/blob/a935fb36d75c997a4edb834f27a56bc62eb3570c/bolt-delegations-cli/src/utils.rs#L11).
+-   Keystore: A keystore file that contains an encrypted BLS private key.

 Features: